Give and Toke: A Conversation About Marijuana and the Workplace

 Legal Heavy Hitters—In-House Attorneys From the Nation’s Largest Staffing Companies Address Key Issues

-Jay P. Ferguson Jr., Esq., chief legal officer, Randstad North America; Greg Holland, Esq., senior vice president, general counsel, and secretary, Adecco Group North America; Hannah Lim-Johnson, senior vice president and chief legal officer, Kelly Services; Richard D. Moore, Esq., general counsel, Allegis Group Inc.
+Jay P. Ferguson Jr., Esq., chief legal officer, Randstad North America; Greg Holland, Esq., senior vice president, general counsel, and secretary, Adecco Group North America; Hannah Lim-Johnson, Esq., senior vice president and chief legal officer, Kelly Services; Richard D. Moore, Esq., general counsel and secretary, Allegis Group Inc.

 Perhaps for the first time ever, chief legal officers from four of the industry’s largest staffing companies will convene on one stage to address the most pressing issues affecting the industry right now—and what they see coming around the corner, including compliance issues, indemnification clauses, co-employment strategies, alternative billing arrangements, and much more.
 Get staffing industry-specific insights from this impressive panel of attorneys who will share their perspectives and expertise on how to assess legal risk and identify areas of greatest concern; limit law firm spend through alternative billing arrangements and other means; ensure that recruiters and sales personnel stay up-to-date on the myriad federal, state, and local employment laws; and address co-employment, indemnification, and other concerns with clients.
 Prepare your questions now—there will be time for a Q&A.

 You Be the Judge—Top Staffing Cases From 2018

 Eric H. Rumbaugh, Esq., partner, Michael Best & Friedrich LLP; Donald W. Schroeder, Esq., partner and labor and employment attorney, Foley & Lardner LLP